aleenatomy2802/sample_code/review_exam_final.md

    - Visit the root node.
    - Useful for deleting the tree (since you delete children before the parent) or for postfix notation expressions.

-### Breadth-First Traversal

-Each traversal method offers a different view of the tree's nodes and can be chosen based on the specific needs of the problem you are trying to solve.
-Depth-first traversals are often implemented using recursion, while breadth-first traversal is typically implemented using a queue.

 ### AVL Tree Balance Factor
 The balance factor of a node in an AVL (Adelson-Velsky and Landis) tree is calculated as the height of its left subtree minus the height of its right subtree.
-This balance factor is used to maintain the AVL tree's balance property, ensuring that the difference in heights of the left and right subtrees of any node is no more than 1.
+This balancing factor is used to maintain the AVL tree's balance property, ensuring that the difference in heights of the left and right subtrees of any node is no more than 1.
 The balance factor can be -1, 0, or +1 for a balanced AVL tree, indicating that the right subtree is taller, both subtrees are of equal height, or the left subtree is taller, respectively.

 #### Formula:
 Here's the formula for calculating the balance factor BF of a node: